Leadership, development and training

 - In keeping with our practice of promoting from within and offering career development opportunities to our employees when possible, 21% of our 2012 advertised positions were filled by internal candidates.
 In addition, 15% of employees globally were either promoted into new roles or made lateral/developmental transfers into other positions during the year.

 - Defined the critical leadership capabilities required to fuel the Company’s growth and innovation, while differentiating Shire leaders from their competitors.
 With this foundation, leaders from across the organization were assessed against the capabilities and individualized development plans were executed.

 - Shire continued to strengthen its leadership pipeline by incorporating the assessment of leadership capabilities into selection and promotion practices across the Company.
 By comparing potential hires against common criteria, the Company is better positioned to ensure the most capable leaders are selected.
-During 2012, Shire made several internal appointments to its Leadership Team and successfully attracted top talent to key leadership positions around the world.
+During 2012, Shire made several internal appointments to its Executive Committee and successfully attracted top talent to key leadership positions around the world.

 Commitments for 2013

 - Leadership capabilities will be broadly communicated to all leaders across Shire; formally integrated into our internal and external talent review process to ascertain potential and determine readiness for succession to a leadership position.
 Leadership capabilities will also be incorporated into the performance management and reward processes for implementation in the 2014 performance cycle.